 We all know how rich is Karnataka when it comes to culture, language, and the dialects.
 Every part of this state is unique in its own way and is a character with a local flavor and the coherence of different slang.
 It is said that language changes here for every 50 kilometers and the way a particular thing is spoken in South Karnataka has a makeover that is completely different in Northern part of the state.
 It is very common that people from South Karnataka getting confused with the slang of North Karnataka and vice-versa is equally befuddled.
-Being a North Kannadiga living in Bengaluru, I would like to share few Kannada words and how they sound in Karnataka and North Karnataka
+Having a glimpse of North Karnataka living in Bengaluru, I would like to share a few Kannada words and how they sound in South Karnataka and North Karnataka.

 Meaning: Intelligent or Smart